 As a Harvard faculty or staff member, you enjoy many perks that come with working for one of the top employers in Massachusetts, as well as access to the unique cultural resources at one of the world's top universities.

-Harvard's real estate and mortgage resources can help you with any housing need, from finding a roommate to securing the mortgage on your own home.
+Harvard's real estate and mortgage resources can help you with many housing needs, from finding a roommate to securing the mortgage on your own home.
 You can also join the nonprofit, member-owned Harvard University Employees Credit Union, which offers a full range of banking services and loans.

-The Real Estate Advantage Program provides individualized counseling for home-buyers and sellers, representation throughout the process, cash back on fees, and free home buying and selling seminars.
+The Real Estate Advantage Program provides individualized counseling for home-buyers and sellers, representation throughout the process, a cash rebate, and free home buying webinars.

-Harvard's offers preferred mortgage lender services through Citizens Bank and Mortgage Network, Inc., with discounts for faculty and staff:
+Harvard offers preferred mortgage lender services through TD Bank and Citizens Bank, with discounts for faculty and staff:

 Harvard University Housing manages rentals of University-owned properties.
 Their site also links to private-market listings.

 Employment and Income Verification: To verify your Harvard employment, please contact The Work Number, which handles employment verifications for Harvard.
 Note that income verifications are handled by Harvard Payroll, not The Work Number.
 Verifiers should fax your income verification request to Harvard Payroll at 617-496-3196.
 Income verification requests must include a release from the employee.